VDA5050/VDA5050/VDA5050_EN_V1.md

 In addition, the integrator must take into account the following when configuring the overall system (incomplete list):

-- Map configuration : The coordinate systems of the master control and the AGV must be coordinated
+- Map configuration: The coordinate systems of the master control and the AGV must be matched.
 - Pivot point: The use of different points of the AGV or points of charge as a pivot point leads to different envelopes of the vehicle.
-The reference point may vary depending on the situation, e.g. it may be different for an AGV carrying a load and for an AGV that do not carry a load.
+The reference point may vary depending on the situation, e.g., it may be different for an AGV carrying a load and for an AGV that does not carry a load.

 # <a name="Ps"></a> 6 Protocol specification

 The following section describes the details of the communication protocol.
-The protocol specifies the communication between the master control and the AGVs.
+The protocol specifies the communication between the master control and the AGV.
-Communication between the AGV and peripheral equipment, e. g. between the AGV and a gate, is excluded.
+Communication between the AGV and peripheral equipment, e.g., between the AGV and a gate, is excluded.

 The different messages are presented in tables describing the contents of the fields of the JSON that is sent as an order, state, etc.